KenKundert/quantiphy/doc/examples.rst

 to bytes.

 It is important to recognize that *QuantiPhy* is using decimal rather than binary scale factors.
 So 5 GB is 5 gigabyte and not 5 gibibyte.
-In otherwords 5 GB represents 5×10⁹ B and not 5×2³⁰ B.
+In other words 5 GB represents 5×10⁹ B and not 5×2³⁰ B.